 - Finely dice the tomato, cucumber and pepper removing any tough stems and pepper seeds.
 Finely chop the parsley.

-- Put all of the vegetables in a bowl with the oil, lemon juice salt and pepper (along with sumac, if using)and toss.
+- Put all of the above in a bowl with the oil, lemon juice salt and pepper (along with sumac, if using)and toss.
 Serve immediately and keep any leftover a day or two in the fridge.

 Aunt Mary's Refrigerator Bread & Butter Pickles by Corn, Beans, Pigs & Kids